 A coaxial cable is run to a TV which converts the signal.
-Most TVs will need the channels scanned before it can display them.
+Most TVs will need the channels scanned before they can display them.

-Running coaxial into a home must also be consider with most tying into a homes existing cables lines.
+Running coaxial into a home must also be considered, with most tying into a home’s existing cable lines.

 Every home will be slightly different and should be thought out before installing.